 Dawn Z. Hommer, MBA, is the Chief Executive Officer at the Community Action Agency of Southern New Mexico since 2011.
 Dawn is a Certified Community Action Professional and a graduate of the Paso Del Norte REALIZE leadership program.
 She serves on several Community Action Boards including as Chair of the New Mexico Association of Community Partners, Secretary for the Region VI Community Action Partnership, and CAPLAW.
 She holds a Master of Business Administration from NMSU where she also received her Bachelor of Business Administration in Marketing, with Distinction in University Honors.
 She is devoted Philadelphia Eagles fan and loves to hike.

-Marcus Crawford is the Special Assistant to the CEO at CAASNM.
-His responsibilities include briefing the CEO regarding current events, managing the agency’s Board of Directors, and assisting with marketing initiatives.
-He is also a Nationally Certified ROMA Trainer (NCRT).
-In his free time, Marcus enjoys lifting weights and playing videogames.
+Marcus Crawford is the Operations Manager at CAASNM.
+His responsibilities include providing logistical support to both the CEO and the agency’s program directors, as well as marketing and organizing events.
+Marcus is also responsible for managing the agency’s Board of Directors and is a Nationally Certified ROMA Trainer (NCRT).
+In his free time, Marcus enjoys working out and playing videogames.

 Kim DaisleyFinance Director

 Kim Daisley is Finance Director of CAASNM and has been with the agency for 28 years.
 She is responsible for fiscal oversight of the organization as well as managerial control of all its funding sources.
 She holds an associate degree in Business Administration.
 She has enjoyed working for CAASNM for her many years and has a lot of good memories of everyone she has had the pleasure of working with.